hood-casu/find-a-gig/docs/api/inst-get-all-inst.md

 # GET all instrumentalists

+Get a list of all the instrumentalists in the Find-a-gig API.

 ## Base endpoint

 ```shell
 {base_url}/instrumentalist
 ```

-## Description

-Get a list of all the instrumentalists in the Find-a-gig API.

 ## Parameters